MicrosoftDocs/architecture-center/docs/example-scenario/web/multi-tier-app-service-private-endpoint-content.md

 Another method is to deploy the front-end app in the multitenant service and the API app in an ILB ASE.
 Or you can host both the front-end app and the API app in the multitenant service.

 These are some alternative ways to provide security for your web apps:
-- App-assigned addresses.
+- App-assigned addresses
-- Azure service endpoints.
+- Azure service endpoints
-- Access restrictions.
+- Access restrictions

 For more information, see [App Service networking features](/azure/app-service/networking-features).